Harsen History, Family Crest & Coats of Arms

-Anglo-Saxons of England.
+The name Harsen finds its origins with the ancient Anglo-Saxons of England.
 It was given to one who worked as a guardian of cattle or sheep.
 The surname Harsen is derived from the Old English word hierde, which means herd, and the patronymic suffix -son.
-Thus, the name Harsen literally means "son of the herd."
+Thus, the name Harsen literally means "son of the herdsman."

 Early Origins of the Harsen family